Tropical Storm Wutip (2025): Meteorological history

 The origins of Wutip date back to June 5, when the JTWC identified an area of atmospheric convection about 160 nmi west of Yap, noting favorable conditions for tropical cyclogenesis.
 The following day, the JMA noted that the system had developed into a low-pressure area.
 After crossing Luzon, the JMA upgraded the system into a tropical depression over the South China Sea on June 9.
-By 06:00 UTC on June 10, the system was moving south of the Paracel Islands, and three hours later, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) before upgrading it to a tropical depression, assigning it the designation 01W later that day as it moved west-northwest along the southwestern periphery of a mid-level subtropical high.
+By 06:00 UTC on June 10, the system was moving south of the Paracel Islands.
+Three hours later, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) before upgrading it to a tropical depression, assigning it the designation 01W later that day, It moved west-northwest along the southwestern periphery of a mid-level subtropical high.